edickie/ciftify/docs/usage/ciftify_recon_all.md

   --surf-reg REGNAME          Registration sphere prefix [default: MSMSulc] --no-symlinks               Will not create symbolic links to the zz_templates folder

-  --MSM-config PATH           EXPERT OPTION.
+  --fs-license FILE           Path to the freesurfer license file --MSM-config PATH           EXPERT OPTION.
 The path to the configuration file to use for
                               MSMSulc mode.
 By default, the configuration file is ciftify/data/hcp_config/MSMSulcStrainFinalconf